act-rules/act-rules.github.io/_rules/form-field-visual-label-is-descriptive-1cd4da.md

 #### Passed Example 3

-The headings provide a [visual context][] that differentiates the purpose of the otherwise identically named form fields, [visual context][] does not need to be [included in the accessibility tree][].
+The headings provide a [visual context][] that differentiates the purpose of the otherwise identically named form fields.
+[Visual context][visual context] does not need to be [included in the accessibility tree][].

 ```html
 <h2 aria-hidden="true">Shipping address</h2>